| | The two men,

 liar" in it.
 By the time of the trial, another version of the story couldn't

 have made much difference anyway.
-During the

 time of this furious gunplay -- I didn't mention the shorts that Smith and